tuxon-devs/tuxon-devs/README.md

 ## English

 Welcome to **Tux.on Devs**!
-We are a team focused on Linux-first development, infrastructure automation, and developer tooling.
+We are a team focused on Linux-first development, infrastruc

-- 🐧 Focus: developer tools, automations, and cloud-native platforms
-- 🧠 Tech stack: Linux, Docker, Kubernetes, Python, Node.js, Java, C#
-- 🤝 Goal: build open source projects that make terminal-centric workflows more productive